 A mountainous island filled to capacity with people, the Balinese have had to make use of every possible millimeter of land.
 Rice fields climb up the mountainsides in flat little strips of green which look like naive paintings suspended in the sky.
 Lots of plastic waves in the wind to scare away the birds, but it is artistically arranged, each little strip fluttering in symmetry.
 And the scarecrow has become an art form.
 In one field, a rather amazing one was graced with a huge bright red wooden penis, so huge it was mounted like a machine gun on a large wooden tripod… The Balinese do have a sense of humor.

 Yes, there are plenty of palms, but also other trees, and more than anything, flowers, flowers everywhere, bright crimsons and lavenders, cyans and ochres, and every hue of green –emerald, lime, mint, truly an explosion for the senses.
 It’s not a natural beauty, apart from the species variety, but a man-made one, where each tiny corner of a place is lovingly crafted.

-The light, too, has a mystical quality and gives everything a special transluscent sheen.
-Even the palm and tobacco plantations have a linear artistic beauty about them, which almost make you forget they are plantations.
+The light, too, has a mystical quality and gives everything a special translucent sheen.
+Even the palm and tobacco plantations have a linear artistic beauty about them, which almost makes you forget they are plantations.
 Yes, the island grows tobacco and exports the leaves to Germany.

 At one point, I had no idea I was being introduced by the minister until some hands grabbed me and stood me up, another hand gently pressing against my back, indicating I should bow, which I promptly did, of course.